Breast reconstruction - implants

 You may have another minor procedure later that remakes the nipple and areola area.

-You and your doctor will decide together about whether to have breast reconstruction, and when to have it.
+You and your surgeon will decide together about whether to have breast reconstruction, and when to have it.

 Having breast reconstruction does not make it harder to find a tumor if your breast cancer comes back.